NickBok/Baseball/Hitting/README.md

 ## **Part 2 Description**

-In Part 2, I create features based off the given data such as Dynamic Hard Hit rate and obsere trends fearues within Pybaseball
+In Part 2, I create features based off the given data such as Dynamic Hard Hit rate and obsere trends fearues within Pybaseball In Part 2, I create features based off the given data such as Dynamic Hard Hit rate and obsere trends fearues within Pybaseball In Part 2, I create features based off the given data such as Dynamic Hard Hit rate and obsere trends fearues within Pybaseball In Part 2, I create features based off the given data such as Dynamic Hard Hit rate and obsere trends fearues within Pybaseball

 <table>